MicroEJ/docs/PlatformDeveloperGuide/vgCco.rst

 The VG Pack is an extension of the UI Pack.
 The VG Pack's header files require the UI Pack's header files to manipulate the MicroUI concepts.
-By consequence, the VG Pack requires to be installed on a platform that fetches an UI Pack.
+Consequently, the VG Pack must be installed on a platform that fetches a UI Pack.

 The VG Pack and its header files are available on the Central Repository: XXXX_zzzz_link.